maagjoel/Networking-Project-2/README.txt

 Compiling instructions:

-navigate on your computer to the directory that contains our "mydns" folder from your terminal.
+Navigate on your computer to the directory that contains our "mydns" folder from your terminal.
 Once on there, run the command javac *.java